Posts Tagged ‘Alternative History’

 Robert Bloch”

 Henry couldn’t remember the last time he played guitar, but after a few minutes of jamming with Franki it was like riding a bike.
-He loved the way she looked at him while he played, knowing full well he had a lot of catching up to do to match her talent, but she was nothing but encouraging as he strummed his old guitar.
+He loved the way she looked at him while he played, knowing full well he had a lot of catching up to do to match her talent, but she was nothing but encouraging as he strummed on his old strings.

-His daughter also had someone in her life now.
+His daughter also had someone in her life now as well.
 Chuck was a teacher Helen met at Church.
 Henry wasn’t ready for that yet; but Franki introduced him to the Course in Miracles, which was something about gaining awareness of the presence of love in your life.
 He didn’t know about all that either, but right now he knew that he was having a good time jamming on his porch with both new and old people in his life.
 It felt like old times, but it felt fresh too.
 Helen accompanied he and Franki with a Tambourine, and Chuck chimed in on his harmonica.

 Their jam session was soon drowned out by the loud engine of a Chevy Impala and the metal that blasted out its windows.
 He didn’t recognize the massive car at first, but he noticed his daughter give a confused look as it miraculously managed to parallel park.